Joining the Collective Plan is easy

 If you would like more information about your options on leaving the Plan, please contact Royal Mail’s HR team.

-If you were working for Royal Mail on [C-DAY]
+If you were working for Royal Mail on 7 October 2024

 You’ll become a ‘deferred’ member of the Plan.
 You can’t have a refund of your payments, or Royal Mail’s, but you can: